Video of S.F. Giants CEO Baer in public altercation with wife prompts MLB to 'gather the facts'

 TMZ Sports first posted video of the physical altercation that happened as the couple was sitting outside having coffee in San Francisco.
 The video seems to show Baer grabbing a cellphone from his wife, Pam Baer, which leads to her falling out of her chair screaming, "Oh my God!"

+Baer in a statement released by the Giants on Friday evening apologized to his family and organization.

+"I am truly sorry for the pain that I have brought to my wife, children and to the organization," he said.
+"It is not reflective of the kind of a person that I aspire to be, but it happened and I will do whatever it takes to make sure that I never behave in such an inappropriate manner again."

-Pam and Larry Baer said in a statement to NBC Bay Area that, "Regrettably today we had a heated argument in public over a family matter.
+Earlier, he issued a joint statement with his wife, Pam, to NBC Bay Area that said, "Regrettably today we had a heated argument in public over a family matter.
 We are deeply embarrassed by the situation and have resolved the issue."

-Baer told a newspaper that it was a squabble over a cellphone.

-San Francisco Giants CEO caught on camera in public fight with wifeMarch 1, 201901:10

 The baseball league said in a statement, "Major League Baseball is aware of the incident and, just like any other situation like this, will immediately begin to gather the facts.
 We will have no further comment until this process is completed."